 (b) Construction of structures, access corridors, and vegetation management activities by owners of adjacent upland residential property shall not be allowed on any TVA-owned lands other than those described in one or more of the classifications identified in paragraph (a) of this section.

 (c) Flowage easement shoreland.
-Except as otherwise specifically provided in subpart D of this part, subpart C does not apply to shoreland where TVA’s property interest is ownership of a flowage easement.
+Except as otherwise specifically provided in subpart D of this part, this subpart C does not apply to shoreland where TVA’s property interest is ownership of a flowage easement.
 The terms of the particular flowage easement and subparts A, B, D, and E of this part govern the use of such property.

 (a) During construction activities, TVA shall require that appropriate erosion and sediment control measures be utilized to prevent pollution of the waters of the reservoir.